Monopink/Strange-Book/content.zh/posts/the flicker of hope.md

   - Line
 ---

-Sure!
-Here's a short poem I came up with:

 The sun sets low, the day is done,
 A quiet hush, the world's undone.
 But in the stillness, there's a spark,